Powerviolence: History

 Siege are considered the pioneers of powerviolence.
 Additionally, Infest have received credit for having an early impact on the genre.
 The microgenre solidified into its commonly recognized form in the early 1990s.
-This is best exemplified by bands such as Man Is the Bastard, Crossed Out, Neanderthal, No Comment and Capitalist Casualties.
+This is best exemplified by bands such as Man Is the Bastard, Stikky, Crossed Out, Neanderthal, No Comment and Capitalist Casualties.
 Powerviolence groups took inspiration from Siege, Hüsker Dü, SSD, Deep Wound, Neon Christ, Hirax, Impact Unit, Dirty Rotten Imbeciles, Negative FX and Corrosion of Conformity.

 Spazz vocalist and bassist Chris Dodge's record label Slap-a-Ham Records was a fixture during the rapid rise and decline of powerviolence, releasing influential records by Neanderthal, No Comment, Crossed Out, Infest, Slight Slappers, and Spazz.
 The label's Fiesta Grande was an annual powerviolence festival held at 924 Gilman from 1993 to 2000.
 The label 625 Thrashcore (founded by Spazz drummer Max Ward) started a similarly themed festival in 2003, called Super Sabado Gigante.